Michelle123211/Michelle123211.github.io/README.md

 - **Peaceful Adventure** (December 2021 - January 2023) - [game page](https://michelle2.itch.io/peaceful-adventure) (with link to source code)
   - *Final project* for the *Practical Course on Managed Game Development* taught at MFF UK.
-  - A pixel art *top-down RPG* in which you are a hero *fighting* against skeletons in the *dungeons*.
-By clearing out a dungeon you get *rewards* which help you survive longer and be more effective in the combat, and experience points which you need to level up and improve the hero's stats.
+  - A pixel art *top-down RPG* in which you are a hero *fighting* against skeletons in the procedurally generated *dungeons*.
   - Developed in *Unity*.
 - **Silence Killing You** (September 2022) - [game page](https://michelle2.itch.io/silence-killing-you)
   - Submission to the *GDS Jam 2022* (team Tripodiki).
-  - How would you survive in the world, where silence is your greatest enemy?
-Don't be scared and try our little experiment.
-There is a prize waiting for you.
+  - A 3D game in which you navigate through a maze and try as hard as possible to avoid absolute silence.
   - Developed in *Unity*.
 - **Evolution in two steps** (April 2022) - [game page](https://michelle2.itch.io/evolution-in-two-steps-now-for-real)
   - Submission to the *Gamedev CUNI Jam 2022* (team Tripodiki).